RaulPPelaez/UAMMD/docs/Integrator/index.rst

      :param an_updatable: Some :cpp:any:`ParameterUpdatable`

- .. cpp:function:: void Integrator::forwardTime();
+ .. cpp:function:: virtual void Integrator::forwardTime() = 0;

      Takes the simulation to the next time step

- .. cpp:function:: void Integrator::sumEnergy();
+ .. cpp:function:: virtual void Integrator::sumEnergy();

-     Adds to each particle (via :cpp:any:`ParticleData`::getEnergy) the energy due to the Integrator (typically the kinetic energy)
+     Adds to each particle (via :cpp:any:`ParticleData`::getEnergy) the energy due to the Integrator (typically the kinetic energy).
+Defaults to doing nothing.